The Refreshed Tesla Model S Has a Goofy KITT-Style Steering Wheel

-Pros: I'm a pretend fighter pilot, pew pew!
-Cons: Actually using the steering wheel.

 Tesla unveiled its long-awaited refresh of its Model S sedan in its annual financial presentation for 2020 today.
-The car sports a new front fascia, but its biggest changes are on the inside, where a yoke-style steering wheel and a landscape-oriented Model-3-style touchscreen are the model's biggest changes.
+The car sports a new front fascia, but its biggest changes are on the inside, where a yoke-style steering wheel and a landscape-oriented Model-3-style touchscreen are the model's most radical changes.

 The new Model S steering wheel looks a lot like the one unveiled for the new Tesla Roadster, only with a few more buttons that make the Model S's version slightly more functional—but only slightly.
 It feels cool to sit behind a steering wheel that looks like it's out of an airplane, but members of The Drive's staff who have driven replicas of K.I.T.T. from the eighties show Knight Rider say that actually using a yoke-style wheel in a car is supremely irritating.